Transportation

 Uffe Gjøl Sørensen, buying breakfast from a colourful trolley, which serves as a tiny restaurant, Cairo, Egypt.
 (Photo copyright © by Kaj Halberg)

-Trolley, loaded with salt, Madurai, Tamil Nadu, South India.
+This man is pulling a trolley, loaded with salt, Madurai, Tamil Nadu, South India.
 (Photo copyright © by Kaj Halberg)

 Boy with a pushcart, Old Cairo, Egypt.
 (Photo copyright © by Kaj Halberg)

-People selling jujube fruits (Ziziphus mauritiana), Jodhpur, Rajasthan, India.
+Street vendors, selling jujube fruits (Ziziphus mauritiana), Jodhpur, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 A street sweeper’s trolley, San José, Costa Rica.
 (Photo copyright © by Kaj Halberg)